LEPII/LEPII/README.md

 ### Hi there 👋, Luis Perez
 #### Full Stack Developer

 Hello there, I'm Luis!
 I graduated from Wyncode Academy as a full stack web developer in Miami.
 I have a fondness for front-end design and development but also work well in back-end.
 I'm currently learning languages and frameworks like React and Express, as well as work in Wordpress.
-I'm a dedicated team player, self motivated, and I have a passion for learning.
+I'm a dedicated team player, self motivated, and I have a passion for learning!

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/LEPII)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/https://www.linkedin.com/in/luis-perez-b72069137//)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/icloud.svg' alt='website' height='40'>](https://luperez.dev/)